micahjsmith/ninjastats/README.md

 To use, compile the C program,
 ```
-gcc -o ninjas.out ninjas.c
+$ gcc -o ninjas.out ninjas.c
 ```

 Then, by running,
 ```
-./ninjas.sh
+$ ./ninjas.sh
 ```
-you will append a line to the file `ninjastats.txt`.
+in the appropriate directory, you will append a line to the file `ninjastats.txt`.

 You can also use a utility like `crontab` to execute this task regularly.
+Note that you will want to specify an absolute path to the script to get around crontab's idiosyncrasies.

-To help you get started on your quest to analyze this data, I have also uploaded a file `ninjastats\_hist.txt` that has data at (somewhat) hourly intervals between December 2013 and December 2014.
+To help you get started on your quest to analyze this data, I have also uploaded a file `ninjastats_hist.txt` that has data at (somewhat) hourly intervals between December 2013 and December 2014.
 Enjoy.
 Please cite this project if you do anything cool with it!